-In terms of qualification and training, there is no difference between a chiropodist and a podiatrist and the titles are interchangeable.
-However, at The Faringdon Clinic we feel it helps to match clients better to the practitioner and type of appointment they require if we use “chiropody” and “podiatry” to mean different types of foot health care.
+In terms of qualification and training, there is no difference between a podiatrist and a chiropodist and the titles are interchangeable.
+However, at The Faringdon Clinic we feel it helps to match clients better to the practitioner and type of appointment they require if we use “podiatry (skin and nails) and “podiatry (biomechanics)” to mean different types of foot health care.

 A typical visit will include recording medical details, assessment of the feet, diagnosis of any problem and discussion about treatment, with advice on what you can do to keep your feet healthy and comfortable.